probablykasper/vidl/README.md

 1. Install Python (3.7 is recommended)
 2. Install [ffmpeg and ffprobe](https://www.ffmpeg.org/)
 3. Run `pip install vidl`
-4. If you're not on macOS or Windows, you need to specify where vidl will download files to by running `vidl config download_folder '<path>'`.
+4. If you're not on macOS or Windows, you need to specify where vidl will download files to in your vidl config file.
+Run `vidl --config-path` to see where the config file is.
-If you're on macOS, I strongly recommend [setting up shortcuts for vidl](#macos-shortcut-setup)
+If you're on macOS, I recommend [setting up shortcuts for vidl](#macos-shortcut-setup)

 # Usage
 Examples: